Current Projects

 Status

-The Project has completed engineering design and permitting and construction is anticipated to be completed in Spring 2024.
+Project construction is anticipated to be completed in late November 2024.

 Cerritos Channel RR Badger Bridge